dotphiles/dotphiles/README.md

 ### Terminal

-dotphiles uses the [solarized](http://ethanschoonover.com/solarized) color theme by default, see the files below to install.
+dotphiles uses the [solarized](http://ethanschoonover.com/solarized) color theme by default, install the colour scheme for your terminal.

-  - `deploy/terminal/colors` colour schemes for various terminals
-  - `deploy/terminal/fonts` fancy fonts, for vim-powerline

-  - `deploy/osx` is based on .osx but will also install ports/brews
+vim-powerline requires patched fonts for the 'fancy fonts' options, you can find links to them to install [here][19] and configure your terminal to use one, Menlo works great.

+  - `deploy/osx` setup osx and install ports & brews (only use one)
+  - `deploy/linux` setup linux and install packages
-    - `macports` add ports to be installed by `osx`
+    - `packages/macports` add ports to be installed by `osx` (select one)
-    - `homebrew` add brews to be installed by `osx`
+    - `packages/homebrew` add brews to be installed by `osx` (select one)
+    - `packages/apt` add packagess to be installed by `linux` on apt based systems

 ### Dotsync